- The eight parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and interjections.

 Conjunctions make it possible to build complex sentences that express multiple ideas.

 Each of these three sentences expresses a clear idea.
 There’s nothing wrong with listing your preferences like this, but it’s not the most efficient way to do it.
-Consider instead:
+Consider this structure instead:

 In this sentence, and and but are the two conjunctions linking your ideas.